UlisesHllSk/ng-indexed-db/README.md

 # ng-indexed-db

-ng-indexed-db is an Angular module that wraps IndexedDB API in RXJS, transform it into Observables
+ng-indexed-db is an Angular module that wraps IndexedDB API in RXJS, transforming it into Observable

 ## Installation